In one of my recent projects, while working on Jenkins, I was required to create and implement a Project-based Matrix Authorization Strategy.

 Jenkins uses 8080 port by default so it could be accessible browsing below link

-Under Authorization, select “Project-based Matrix Authorization Strategy” and add two users, one administrator (say admin) and user regular user (say user1).
+Under Authorization, select “Project-based Matrix Authorization Strategy” and add two users, one administrator (say admin) and a regular user (say user1).

 For user1, we are selecting read permissions under jobs.
-So user1 would now have read permission to view all jobs which we would be creating later on.
+With this, user1 would now have read permission to view all jobs which we would be creating later on.

 We have to provide read permission under “Overall” category to any regular user otherwise the user won’t be able to see anything after login.